Places are the spaces where we get together, relax, celebrate and contemplate, as well as work, participate in civic life, learn and exchange.

 The Built Environment Indicators have been mapped for all of NSW.
 The web maps illustrate data relevant to the metric used to measure each built environment indicator.
 This helps with better understanding the indicators' baseline performance in a specific area.

-Classifying street environments is a method for supporting project team discussions about how to balance Movement and Place.
+Identifying street environments is a method for supporting project team discussions about how to balance Movement and Place.
 Aided by using a common language, the aim is to agree on a shared understanding of the existing and desired street environments within the study area.